Ed Newman

-Edward Kenneth Newman (born June 4, 1951) is a former All-Pro offensive guard who, from 1973 to 1984, played 167 games over 12 seasons with the Miami Dolphins.
-He is now a judge in Florida.
+Edward Kenneth Newman (born June 4, 1951) is an American former professional football player who was an offensive guard for the Miami Dolphins of the National Football League (NFL) from 1973 to 1984.
+A four-time Pro Bowl selection, he played 167 games over 12 seasons with the Dolphins.
+He is now a judge in Florida, and he has recently published his memoir, Warrior Judge: One Man's Journey from Gridiron to Gavel.

 Early life

 Newman was born in Brooklyn, New York, grew up in Syosset, New York, and Woodbury, New York, and is Jewish.
 Once, when asked how he got up for a goal-line stand, he responded with a Yiddish word to describe the process, saying: "You gotta suck it up from the kishkes."
 He played high school football and wrestled for Syosset High School in the late 1960s.

 College career in football and wrestling

 He enrolled in 1969 at Duke University on an athletic scholarship.
 He participated for Duke in two sports: twice earning All Conference honors in football as an offensive lineman and defensive lineman, and twice as a heavyweight wrestler winning the ACC heavyweight championship.
 He was a Football All-American in 1971, and a Football All-ACC in 1971 and 1972.
-In 1973, Newman graduated from Duke University with a Bachelor of Science degree in Psychology.
+In 1973, Newman graduated from Duke University with a Bachelor of Science degree in psychology.